emf-creaf/meteoland/README.md

 - Spatial interpolation of daily weather records from meteorological stations.
 - Statistical correction of meteorological data series (e.g. from climate models).
+Note that this functionality is deprecated starting in version 2.0.0.
 - Multisite and multivariate stochastic weather generation.
+Note that this functionality is deprecated starting in version 2.0.0.

 A more detailed introduction to the package functionality can be found in De Cáceres et al. (2018).